torvalds/linux/Documentation/pcmcia/driver-changes.rst

    Although the PCMCIA subsystem will allocate resources for cards, it no longer marks these resources busy.
-This means that driver authors are now responsible for claiming your resources as per other drivers in Linux.
+This means that driver authors are now responsible for claiming your resources as per other drivers in GNU/Linux.
 You should use request_region() to mark your IO regions in-use, and request_mem_region() to mark your memory regions in-use.
 The name argument should be a pointer to your driver name.
 Eg, for pcnet_cs, name should point to the